Sedenfury/Email-summarizer/README.md

 7.)
 Now copy the generated client id and paste it inside curly braces in line no. 17 manifest.json in client id .
        (Example: 930691050599-k9pohufh5e2jcvsq8sa17kl01ujekdgf.apps.googleusercontent.com)

-8.) now reload the extension and run it , go to options and in Hugging Face API paste this key:  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
+8.) now reload the extension and run it , go to options and in Hugging Face API paste this key:  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
      And now save it.

 9.) reload the extension and done.